rekyuu-archive/elixir_telegram_bot/README.md

 # Elixir Telegram Bot

+## This version is no longer maintained.

+Check out [Ooyodo](https://github.com/rekyuu/ooyodo) for the newer and more sane version.

 A elixir app that uses Telegram methods from [Nadia](https://github.com/zhyu/nadia) to poll for updates and respond to them.

 If you don't know much about Telegram bots, I suggest reading the [Telegram Bot API docs](https://core.telegram.org/bots/api).